-Cash flows in currencies other than the functional currency are recognized in the cash flow statement, using the average exchange rates for the individual quarters, unless they vary significantly from the actual exchange rate at the transaction dates.
-In the latter case, the actual exchange rates at the individual dates are used.
+Cash flows in currencies other than the functional currency are recognized in the cash flow statement, using the average exchange rates.

 Cash and cash equivalents comprise cash at hand and deposits with financial institutions.

 Segment Reporting

 We are managed and operated as one operating and reportable segment.
 No separate operating segments or reportable segments have been identified in relation to product candidates or geographical markets.
 Accordingly, we do not disclose segment information on business segments or geographical markets.